Encoding syntactic objects and Merge operations in function spaces: Introduction

 As a model of the core computational structure of syntax, we follow here the formulation of Chomsky's free symmetric Merge in the Strong Minimalist Thesis, \cite{ChomskyGK}, \cite{ChomskyElements}, in the mathematical form developed in the work of Marcolli, Chomsky, Berwick, \cite{MCB}.

 The construction that we present here can be seen in the same light as the model of syntax-semantics interface discussed in \cite{MCB}.
 However, we focus here on a somewhat different type of property and a very different interpretation.
-At the level of formal properties, the embedding we consider takes values in a semiring, where the non-associative but commutative semiring addition will account for the magma structure operation on syntactic objects.
+At the level of formal properties, the embedding we consider takes values in a (nonassociative) semiring, where the non-associative but commutative semiring addition will account for the magma structure operation on syntactic objects.
+(The reader should keep in mind that we will use the term {\em semiring} by including the possibility of {\em non-associative semirings}, where multiplication is associative but addition is not, so multiplication is a monoid but addition is a magma.
+Note that this type of algebraic structure is very different from nonassociative algebras, where it is the multiplication operation that fails associativity.
+Most examples of such nonassociative semirings arise, as in the case we consider, from deformations of ordinary associative semirings.)
+The main reasons for this choice of algebraic structure are that it reflects the key algebraic properties of the unconstrained free Merge operation in the Minimalism model of syntax, commutativity and non-associativity, and that such target semiring structure can be realized in spaces of functions, through an averaging operation optimized with respect to an information function.
+This is a setting that, as we will discuss, more closely relates to computational mechanisms like cross-frequency phase synchronization on wave functions that are known to play a role in neurocomputation.
 The action of Merge can then be described as an action on circuits that compute this embedding of syntactic objects starting from the lexical items.
-The construction we present crucially uses an information measure, to obtain the addition operation in the semiring, which can be seen as a diversity measure for the dictionary encoding the lexical items.
+As mentioned, to obtain the nonassociative addition operation in the semiring, the construction we present crucially uses an information measure, the second R\'enyi entropy, which can be seen as a diversity measure for the dictionary encoding the lexical items.